Here’s what business leaders need to know—and what to do about it

 Direct Send is a built-in Microsoft 365 feature designed for internal devices like scanners and copiers.
 It lets these devices send email through Microsoft’s infrastructure without requiring authentication.

-These messages are sent via tenant-specific Microsoft servers (like yourcompany.mail.protection.outlook.com
+These messages are sent via tenant-specific Microsoft servers (like yourcompany.mail.protection.outlook.com) and were originally intended for simple, internal communication.

 The problem?
 That same convenience can be exploited.
 With basic public information about your domain and email structure, attackers can send fake “internal” emails that look completely trustworthy, without ever breaching your systems.